jncraton/multithreaded-computation/readme.md

 A simple single-threaded C solution (`single.c`) is provided.
 This version should run much faster (~3.4 seconds on my system).

 This program should be modified to perform the calculation using a selectable number of `THREADS` set by adjusting the value on line 5.
 If you are running the program on a system with a sufficient number of cores available, you should be able to see a significant speedup roughly proportional to the number of concurrent threads that can be processed.

+You should not need any additional `#include` directives.
+It is expected that this program can be implemented using `pthreads`.

 Mathematical Note
 -----------------